 1. Aloe Vera

 Aloe vera is the multitasker of natural remedies for hair growth.
 Known for its soothing and hydrating properties, it can help maintain a balanced scalp by reducing irritation and excessive oil buildup.
 Its enzymes clear out sebum that clogs follicles, which may create a more favorable environment for hair to grow.
-While it doesn’t promise to transform thin patches overnight, aloe vera is a solid ally for overall scalp health.
+To try it for yourself, you can apply pure aloe vera gel directly to your scalp several times a week.

 2. Coconut Oil